 The 1987 disappearance and death of 18-year-old Michelle Saum Schofield is a case that has honestly baffled the entire nation for decades owing to the sheer twists at every step of the way.
 After all, as chronicled in ’20/20: Last Seen In Lakeland,’ although her husband Leo Schofield has since been convicted of her murder, there’s a possibility somebody else might be responsible.
-But for now, if you wish to learn more about the individual that first discovered the newly married woman’s remains — her father-in-law, Leo Schofield Sr. — we’ve got the details for you.
+But if we’re being honest, it has since been the tale of the man who discovered this newly married woman’s remains — her father-in-law, Leo Schofield Sr. — that has intrigued us the most.

 Who is Leo Schofield Sr.?